 Reasons for GreenScilab based on peer reviewed papers

 In this paper, I’ll explore the reasons for which I chose GreenScilab as the initial platform in order to conduct predictive growth simulations based on GreenLab model.
 I chose the GreenLab model due to its abstraction away from aesthetic and architectural detail in order to focus on the energetic production of biomass.
-This was done since the majority of plants grown in openAg are intended to maximize their fruit or leaf biomass for harvesting.
+This was done since the majority of plants grown in OpenAg are intended to maximize their fruit or leaf biomass for harvesting.
 Furthermore, GreenLab model revolves around numerical equations which can drastically increase computation time.
 For example according to P. De Reyeffe, biomass for organelles is simply the product of sink weight to the general pool of biomass available for repartition.
 This is important since the point of conducting the simulations is to obtain large scale data labels in order for supervised learning.

 GreenLab’s abstraction is sufficient for our purposes since it revolves around basic factors controlling photosynthesis and biomass repartition.
 Although other factors such as pH and salinity can affect plant growth and even organelle production, such factors vary widely per species of plant and it is beneficial to have a model that is applicable to all plants since they all rely on photosynthesis for biomass production.
 On the other hand, some assumptions that the GreenLab model makes can be limiting for our purposes of data collection.
 Since data collection will revolve around environment recipes and biomass production, it is important to have a model as dynamic as possible in the sense that the environmental factors can change often.
 But the GreenLab model limits temperature variability to averages throughout a growth cycle.
 This is done as to have a direct correlation between thermal time and biomass production, but it limits us to data points bounded by the number of growth cycles.
 We have two ways to address such problem: Modify basic GreenLab model as to make environmental changes continuousor to approximate a continuous model by shrinking the growth cycles and making them more frequent to have the effect of increasing the available data points that can be collected while maintaining modifications to the current GreenLab model as minimal as possible.

-Furthermore, the standard GreenLab model seems to not take into account senescence or extremities in growth (Extreme temperatures, extreme solar radiation, and extreme availability or lack of water negatively affecting the plant).
+Furthermore, the standard GreenLab model seems to not take into account senescence or extremities in growth (e.g., extreme temperatures, extreme solar radiation, and extreme availability or lack of water negatively affecting the plant).
 Such parameters for a plant seem to directly correlate to the actual genotype of plant, hence it would be difficult to have a general recipe in the model that would address these issues.
 However, the GreenLab implementation that I’m considering for our purposes, GreenScilab, seems to address such issues to a certain extent by allowing fitting to actual growth samples (biomass, dimensions of organelles, etc) as to take these parameters into account to a certain extent.
 However, I hypothesize that such fitting parameters might not be sufficient for the model to correctly say absurd temperatures would actually negatively affect the photosynthetic output.
 In such case, I plan to modify the GreenScilab model in order to take into account how temperature is correlated to stomata opening which as effect can negatively affect water and photosynthetic production.
 Similar rudimentary but effective actions would be taken to take into account extreme solar radiation (bleaching of leaf tissue negatively affecting light absorption).Final remark about GreenLab model specifically is its ability to output predictions of biomass for specific organelles (not just the whole plant) which is extremely relevant to our final goal of maximizing harvesting potential (which in turn means certain organelles).